 How to Design Anchor Bolts

 Designing anchor bolts in concrete can be a complex process with many failure modes to check.
 However, with a systematic approach, it becomes much more manageable.
 Follow these steps to design most anchor bolt configurations according to ACI 318.
+Anchor bolt design provisions are found in Chapter 17 of ACI 318-19, which covers capacity design for cast-in anchors under tension, shear, and combined loads.

 1. Geometry - Define the concrete geometry and anchor layout.
 This includes edge distances, embedment depth, and anchor spacing.